formfcw/directus-extension-flexible-editor/content/README.md

 The Flexible Editor Content tools are available via `directus-extension-flexible-editor/content`.

-At the time of writing this package only provides a Vue component to render your content.
-But, because it depends on [tiptap-render-view](https://github.com/formfcw/tiptap-render-view), it also provides types and tools to build components for your prefered JavaScript framework.
+At the time of writing, this package only provides a Vue component to render your content.
+However, because it depends on [tiptap-render-view](https://github.com/formfcw/tiptap-render-view), it also provides types and tools to create components for your preferred JavaScript framework.

 ### Fetching and transforming the API data

 This is for usage with relation nodes.

-Since the editor field (e.g. `description`) and the corresponding “M2A Reference Field” (e.g. `editor_nodes`) are separate fields, add both fields (including the [related fields](https://docs.directus.io/reference/query.html#many-to-any-union-types)) in your Directus API request as usual.
+Since the editor field (e.g. `description`) and the corresponding “M2A Reference Field” (e.g. `editor_nodes`) are separate fields, add both fields (including the [related fields](https://docs.directus.io/reference/query.html#many-to-any-union-types)) to your Directus API request as usual.

 With `injectDataIntoContent()` you can merge both fields: